JungXue/learn_github/README.md

 # Notes
 Maybe expand this to a Today I learnt? with Git R SAS SQL SPSS HTML PYTHON etc like this one https://github.com/jbranchaud/til

+# disclaimer
+Opinions expressed are solely my own and do not express the views or opinions of my university or employer.
+I did not intend to copy or redistribute materials or works of other people, all works are original.